rism-digital/paec-grammar/README.md

 This grammar was written primarily by David Rizo in 2013.
 The [details of the grammar](/docs/rizo-iñesta-2013.pdf) are published in:

-Rizo, D.; and Iñesta, J. M. A Grammar for Plaine and Easie Code.
+Rizo, D.; and Iñesta, J. M. *A Grammar for Plaine and Easie Code*.
 In Roland, P.; and Kepper, J., editor(s), Music Encoding Conference Proceedings 2013 and 2014, pages 54–64, 2016.
 Bavarian State Library (BSB)